-Raised in Nunamara near Launceston and educated at Myrtle Park Primary School, Queechy High School and Deakin University, Peter Gutwein is a proud and passionate Tasmanian.
+Raised at Nunamara near Launceston and educated at Myrtle Park Primary School, Queechy High School and Deakin University, Peter Gutwein is a proud and passionate Tasmanian.

 Peter, his wife Amanda and children Millie and Finn live in the Tamar Valley.
 The family still maintain strong connections to Bridport and North East Tasmania.

-Peter was first elected to the Tasmanian Parliament in the seat of Bass in Northern Tasmania in 2002, was re-elected in 2006, 2010 and again in 2014.
-He is currently the Treasurer and Minister for Planning and Local Government.
+Peter was first elected to the Tasmanian Parliament in the seat of Bass in Northern Tasmania in 2002, was re-elected in 2006, 2010, 2014 and again in 2018.
+He is currently the Treasurer and Minister for the Environment, Parks and Heritage.

-Peter is a qualified Financial Adviser who also holds Post Graduate qualifications in Business Administration.
-He enjoyed a successful career in financial services working in senior management positions both in Australia and in Europe.
-Peter also spent two years as an adviser to a senior Federal coalition cabinet Minister during the 1990s.
+Peter trained as a Financial Adviser and also holds qualifications in Financial Planning and Business Administration.
+He enjoyed a successful career in financial services working in senior management positions both in Australia and in Europe, and also spent two years as an adviser to a senior Federal coalition cabinet Minister.

 In his spare time he enjoys reading, movies and spending time with his family.
-Peter also likes to keep fit by training regularly and is also a qualified black belt instructor in the Korean Martial Art of Tae Kwon Do.
+Peter also likes to keep fit by training regularly, has run marathons and is also a qualified black belt instructor in the Korean Martial Art of Tae Kwon Do.